Situation under control, but Pak attempting anti-India activity says Army

 "If at all there are any kind of transgressions and incursions, which do take place, the established mechanisms take care of that," he added.

-He said the security forces helped the administration in Jammu and Kashmir to conduct the Lok Sabha polls in a peaceful manner.
+He said the security forces helped the administration in J&K to conduct the Lok Sabha polls in a peaceful manner.

 "We recently finished with the elections in Jammu and Kashmir.
 The credit is due to the security forces and the administration," Lt Gen Singh said.